Parks Stewardship Forum

 Parks Stewardship Forum, the interdisciplinary journal of place-based conservation, is co-published by the UC Berkeley Institute for Parks, People, and Biodiversity and the George Wright Society.
 It continues and expands upon The George Wright Forum, which was published from 1981 through 2018 by GWS.

-Parks Stewardship Forum creates and delivers leading-edge information and interdisciplinary problem-solving across all topics relevant to the world’s parks, protected areas, cultural sites, and other forms of place-based conservation.
+Parks Stewardship Forum creates and delivers leading-edge information and interdisciplinary problem-solving across all topics relevant to the world’s parks, protected/conserved areas, cultural sites, and other forms of place-based conservation.

 Parks Stewardship Forum is an open-access journal published on the University of California’s eScholarship platform.
 To date (September 2021), PSF articles have been viewed over 43,000 times, with over 10,600 downloads.

 What kind of material does Parks Stewardship Forum publish?